michaelmonetized/Sonny-s-Shining/NOVEL.md

 "You went with him," Sonny said.
 "You chose him."

-"I was *scared* of him."
+"I never asked you to save me, Sonny."
 Lucy's voice cracked.
-"He said if I didn't come, he'd hurt you.
-Hurt your family.
-Everyone you'd ever cared about.
-So I went.
-I smiled.
-I laughed.
-I did what I had to do to keep you safe."
+"I never *needed* saving.
+I was making a *choice*.
+Maybe it was the wrong one, maybe I would have come back, maybe I was just... testing, seeing if you were what I wanted."
+She gestured at him—at the blood, the wounds, the madness written across his body.
+"But now I know exactly what you are."

+"I'm the man who loves you."

+"You're the man who destroyed a city for his pride."
+She shook her head slowly.
+"That's not love.
+That's possession."

 "And now?"

 "Now?"
-She looked at him—really looked—taking in the blood, the wounds, the madness in his eyes.
+She looked at him—really looked—taking in everything he'd become.
 "Now I'm scared of *you*."

 She grabbed the ladder.

 "Lucy, wait—"

-"Goodbye, Sonny."
+"Goodbye, Sonny.
+I hope the trophy was worth it."

 She climbed down.
 The fishing boat's engine revved.
 And slowly, impossibly, the gap between them widened.